Vinai Unveils Smart Mobility Solutions: Interiorsense And Surroundsense At CAEV Expo 2024

 VinAI is a leader in smart mobility solutions for the automotive industry, empowering automakers and suppliers to enhance vehicle performance.
 By applying advanced AI technology, VinAI has improved safety and driving experiences for millions of drivers worldwide.
 Their technologies and features are already integrated into various electric car models, including VinFast's VF e34, VF5, and eBus, as well as those from European automakers.

-For private discussions with VinAI's experts at the event on how VinAI's solutions can meet specific needs and challenges, please contact [email protected] or visit .
+For private discussions with VinAI's experts at the event on how VinAI's solutions can meet specific needs and challenges, please contact ... or visit .

 Legal Disclaimer: